ngtzeliang/Twitter-Text-Analysis/README.md

 ### Overview

 Our intial dataset consisted of 20610 Tweets gathered from Twitter.
-The task was to develop an algorithm that determines, with the highest accuracy, what sort of sentiment a given set of tweet references (eg. does the tweet have a negative, neutral or positive sentiment?).
-Essentially, the task was to determine the sentiments of tweets.
+The task was to develop an algorithm that determines, with the highest accuracy, the general sentiment of the tweets.
+Specifically, the challenge is to determine whether each tweet has a negative, neutral, or positive sentiment.

 ### Approach